joelhawksley/identity/components/slides.md

 ![fit](img/jeopardy.jpg)

-^ So does anyone here know how long the Jeopardy theme song is?
+^ So does anyone here know how long the final Jeopardy theme song is?

 ^ It's 30 seconds.